a16z/ai/src/docs/guides/ai.md

 # A Little History
 Let's start with a little history.
 If you are anxious to get to the practical bits, feel free to skip this section.
-The perfect tl;dr version courtesy of Jeff Bezos in his 2016 letter to Amazon shareholders is thisasdf
+The perfect tl;dr version courtesy of Jeff Bezos in his [2016 letter to Amazon shareholders](https://www.sec.gov/Archives/edgar/data/1018724/000119312517120198/d373368dex991.htm) is this:
 > Over the past decades computers have broadly automated tasks that programmers could describe with clear rules and algorithms.
 Modern machine learning techniques now allow us to do the same for tasks where describing the precise rules is much harder.

 For starters, let's just assume artificial intelligence is about making computers smart in the way that we consider each other smart: that is, we can talk and understand each other, we can take see the world and work out plans to get from home to a friend's house, we can learn new behavior like knitting or playing basketball by watching other people, and so forth.